secondbit/secondbit.github.com/_posts/2010-12-02-team-paddy.md

 categories:
   - team
 ---
-Paddy is the CEO and lead developer for Second Bit.
+Paddy is the lead developer for Second Bit.
 He's in charge of making all of our products and projects work.
-As CEO, he steers the company's general direction, and is responsible for its ties to the [hacker ethic](http://en.wikipedia.org/wiki/Hacker_ethic).
+As a founder, he steers the company's general direction, and is responsible for its ties to the [hacker ethic](http://en.wikipedia.org/wiki/Hacker_ethic).

 <!-- break -->